 He runs the neighborhood, everyone knows his name.
 They laugh because they enjoy seeing the huge grin on his face when he gets caught.

 He'll look for a break to get away, then he'll run to the pond, faster than any amount of electricity has stopped.

 Either he'll come home when he's done, or I'll go pick him up in our mini-van.
-He covers my seats and then tries to make me chase him for a shower-
+He covers my seats in mud and then tries to make me chase him for a shower-

 He gets so muddy; it looks like his color is washing off in the bath.